 When mythology is viewed in appropriate sociocultural contexts, psychoanalytical theory that proposes myths have universal symbols looses validity.
 Psychoanalysis interpretations of mythology do not present genuine understandings of ancient stories nor do they reveal any unconscious truths about so-called archetypes.
 Freud’s invention of psychoanalysis is nothing more than surface level interpretations of mythological themes that reflect Victorian era values.
 They are not applicable to antiquity and they are not applicable to today’s societies.
 Moreover, the psychological effect of believing myths are literal truths about gender and behaviour can harmful to mental wellbeing.
 As individuals we are not doing ourselves justice if we compare ourselves to personifications of concepts.
 There are no ultimate masculine or feminine traits that anyone needs to affiliate with based purely on whether they are women or men.
 We are all human.
 We are all in a state of expansion, development, and creation, just like the universe.

-To end, I’d like to thank Kathy for inspiring me to write this blog, and I’d like to insightful reflection on No Peterson, Chaos is not a universal feminine trait found across mythology:
+To end, I’d like to thank Kathy for inspiring me to write this blog based on a social media comment that she made:

 I wouldn't want to get lost in the idea that chaos is feminine when it is both.
 Much in nurturing is calming and bringing order.
 Nurturing has been stereotyped as a feminine role.
 So, that in itself is a contradiction to chaos as feminine.